reytoms/Portfolio/dataviz3.md

 ## __Challenges faced & Future Work__

 a.
 I could not add the flag icons for the country names.
-I trust it would be good to have that included because it could add to the visual intuitiveness and aid those who cannot read the english language.
+I trust it would be good to have that included because it would enhance the visual intuitiveness and aid those who cannot read the english language.
 I would like to consider this as part of my future work for the visualization.

 # __References__